Geometry and covariance of symmetric teleparallel theories of gravity: Introduction

 \section{Introduction}

-Current theoretical research is actively engaged in exploring modifications to general relativity.
-While traditional modifications of general relativity (GR) rely on curvature-based approaches like $f(\mathbb R)$ gravity and others, alternative geometric foundations have gained significant attention.
+Current theoretical research is actively engaged in exploring modifications of general relativity (GR).
+While traditional modifications rely on curvature-based approaches like $f(\mathbb R)$ gravity and others, alternative geometric foundations have recently gained significant attention.
 In particular, there is intensive activity in gravitational theories based on the teleparallel framework, also denoted as metric teleparallel, which describe gravity in terms of the torsion of a metric affine connection \cite{Aldrovandi:2013wha,Golovnev:2018red}.
-A less explored, but equally interesting option is the symmetric teleparallel approach which instead makes use of a curvatureless and torsionless connection with nonvanishing non-metricity \cite{BeltranJimenez:2017tkd,BeltranJimenez:2018vdo,Gomes:2022vrc}.
+A less explored, but equally interesting option of modifying gravity is the symmetric teleparallel approach which instead makes use of a curvatureless and torsionless connection with nonvanishing non-metricity \cite{BeltranJimenez:2017tkd,BeltranJimenez:2018vdo,Gomes:2022vrc}.

 In this paper, we will give a general introduction to and make some new research steps in the symmetric teleparallel framework.
-This approach encompasses the Symmetric Teleparallel Equivalent of General Relativity (STEGR), which is a reformulation of the Einstein-Hilbert action regarding the non-metricity scalar built up from the non-metricity tensor.
+This approach encompasses the Symmetric Teleparallel Equivalent of General Relativity (STEGR), which is a formulation alternative to the Einstein-Hilbert action for gravity regarding the non-metricity scalar built up from the non-metricity tensor.
 The form of the action of STEGR in the so-called coincident gauge is identical to the usual expression quadratic in the connection, that is, the historical $\Gamma\Gamma$ action of Einstein.
 It lacks proper covariance under diffeomorphisms, unlike the elegant action found by Hilbert that includes the partial derivatives of the connection.
 Therefore, the simple generalisations of the STEGR action break diffeomorphisms, the same way as local Lorentz invariance gets broken in modified metric teleparallel models \cite{Golovnev:2020zpv}.

 Given this break-down of diffeomorphisms, a natural question arises of how to formally restore such symmetry in modified symmetric teleparallel models, similar to what had been done in metric teleparallelism \cite{Golovnev:2017dox}.
 This can actually be implemented by simply promoting the coordinates which correspond to zero connection coefficients to a set of scalar fields on the manifold, and then allowing for otherwise arbitrary coordinates.
 Of course, it is nothing but a formal St{\" u}ckelberg procedure which does not remove the difference in the amount of symmetries between STEGR and modified models, the same as it was in the case of the teleparallel equivalent of general relativity (TEGR) and its modifications.